Symptoms of Cardiomyopathy

 - Blood tests

 Treatment of cardiomyopathy may not be necessary if there are no symptoms present.
-The goal of treatment of this condition is to control and suppress the symptoms.
+The goal of treatment is to control and suppress the symptoms.
 Treatment will be dependent upon the type of cardiomyopathy and the severity of symptoms.
-Treatment options may include:
+Your next steps might also include:

--Medications to manage heart failure (ACE inhibitors, ARBs, beta blockers)
+- Medications to manage heart failure (ACE inhibitors, beta blockers)

--Open heart surgery to repair thickening and encourage blood flow, when medications are not controlling symptoms in people with HCM
+- Open heart surgery to repair thickening and encourage blood flow (when medications are not controlling symptoms adequately)

-In some cases, it may be possible to manage cardiomyopathy by taking better care of your heart and making a few changes:
+In some cases, it may be possible to manage cardiomyopathy by taking better care of your heart and muscles, and by making heart-healthy changes:

 - Follow a heart-healthy diet that is low in sodium